frontenddogma/web-development-glossary/manuscript/h.md

 : In software development (object-oriented programming), a class that is used to assist in providing some functionality, which is not the main goal of the application or class in which it is used.
 An instance of a helper class is called a helper object.&nbsp;[†](#w-helper-class)
 : In web development (CSS), a class that has no functional bearing and carries no particular meaning (like `.aux` or `.alt`) but serves as an intentional hook for complementary or alternative styling.

+Heterogenous migration
+: A migration where source and target systems are different, as with different database engines.

 Hex
 : → Hexadecimal